invadium/retest/README.md

     ./retest --path ./test-cases
     ./retest -p ./test/set-1
     ./retest -p ./test/set-2
+    ./retest -p ./test
 ```
+As you can see, it is possible to split
+the test suit on multiple directories and run them
+separately or together.

 ### Setup test interpreter and test case files extension
 _retest_ uses _find_ to locate all test cases